 This program gives you the opportunity to work as a student leader in a variety of college settings.
 Student Ambassadors conduct campus tours and provide assistance to prospective students through personal contact and correspondence.
 They are also involved in recruitment, promotional and special events, high school visitations, and working with international and multi-cultural students.
-Students are selected on the basis of their interests, abilities and experiences working with people.
+Students are selected through a competitive application and interview process.
+Students may be paid at an hourly rate, a tuition grant or a combination of both.